MultifactorLab/multifactor-keycloak-plugin/README.md

 2. In KeyCloak "Realm Settings" -> "Security Defenses" -> "Content-Security-Policy" add MultiFactor as a trusted frame-able source:
 `frame-src https://*.multifactor.ru/ 'self';`

-3. In KeyCloak "Authentication" -> "Flow" select "Browser" and click "Copy";
+3. In KeyCloak "Authentication" -> "Flow" select "Browser" click "Action->Duplicate";

-4. Under "Browser Forms" section click "Add Execution" and select `Multifactor`;
+4. In KeyCloak "Authentication" -> "Flow" select "Copy of browser" and click "Add step" to "Copy of browser forms" and select `Multifactor`(Attention: "Multifactor" must be after "Username Password Form");

-5. Press "Config" and enter the following values:
+5. Press "Settings" for "Multifactor" and enter the following values:
   * API key: value from step 1;
   * API secret: value from step 1;
   * API URL: https://api.multifactor.ru.

-6. Select `REQUIRED` under the Requirement column for "Copy of Browser Forms" and "Multifactor" executions.
+6. Select `REQUIRED` under the Requirement column for "Multifactor".
 Save your configuration;

-7. In your Keycloak client's settings, in the "Authentication Flow Overrides" section, bind your "Copy of browser" to the Browser Flow.
-Alternatively, you can bind new flow globally in the Keycloak "Bindings" tab.
+7. In your Keycloak client's settings, in the "Advanced" -> "Authentication Flow Overrides" section, bind your "Copy of browser" to the Browser Flow.
+Alternatively, you can bind new flow globally: In "Authentication" -> "Flow" select "Copy of browser" and click "Action->Bind flow".